tobihille/api-model-bridge/README.md

 - If you didn't uderstood one of the above points or if you're not met by "When to use this module"
 - If you are even more concerned about security than me

+##### If you really want to use this in production take care to not deploy apiTest.php scince with correct parameters it can delete at least some of your products or expose orders.